crashfrog/crashfrog/cv.md

 ------------

 **GenomeTrakr** - Real-time Surveillance of Food-borne Pathogens : nationwide system of networked Illumina sequencers for pathogen traceback and surveillance.
 Developed key integration-layer architecture.
-**Sra-quick-submit** - Rapid SRA submission generation for GenomeTrakr contributors.
-Currently in world-wide use.
+**PoreRefiner** - Sample annotation, sequence monitoring, and event-driven configurable disposition for Oxford Nanopore sequencers in real-time disease biosurevillance.
+**FDA-GRaSP** - Event-Driven Biosurveillance platform in the cloud.
+**ShigaTyper** - Shigella genoserotyping from whole-genome sequencing.
 **GalaxyTrakr** - Hosted platform for foodborne pathogen bioinformatics.
-**ShigaTyper** - Shigella genoserotyping from whole-genome sequencing.
-**FDA-GRaSP** - Event-Driven Biosurveillance platform in the cloud.
-**PoreRefiner** - A tool for management and integration of MinION/GridION sequencing.
 **GIMS** - Genomic Information Management System : a web-based LIMS and file-hosting repository combining rigorous lab activity tracking with rich sample tracking and semantic linking, with links to bioinformatics analysis systems and HPC.
 **Watchos Grande** - Lightweight process-heartbeat tracking in a Flask/Gunicorn app.
 **Bootsie** - Bootstrap Analysis of RFLP : a Java-based biostatistics utility used by UNL and USDA-ARS entomologists to analyze population structure.
 Includes a suite of file-conversion utilities.
+**Sra-quick-submit** - Rapid SRA submission generation for GenomeTrakr contributors.
+Currently in world-wide use.
 **Sif** - Sequence Information Finder : a suite of command-line utilities for quick and easy lookups in the FDA-CFSAN GenomicsDB.
 Named after a cat.
 **TableBlep** - Peer-to-peer distributed virtual 3D game tabletop with physics.
 JavaScript, IPFS/Textile, three.js, cannon.js.
 Also named after cats.